algolia/examples/infinite-scroll/guide.md

 ## Searching vs Browsing

-One thing we need to know is that Algolia will return at most the first 1,000 results for any search.
+One thing to be aware of is that Algolia will return at most the first 1,000 results for any search.
 This allows us to return results quickly and with maximum relevancy.
 In nearly all settings, you won't need more than 1,000 results.

 Buf if you do—as with infinite scrolling—there is a way to get them.
 This is through the `browse` method.
 Using `browse`, Algolia doesn't take into account all of the ranking criteria.
 We, then, necessarily lose relevance when compared to the default search method.

 Your basic API key won't work with the `browse` method, either.
 Since someone, such as a competitor, can get all of your results through `browse`, we require an explicit decision on your part to enable this functionality.
-You enable it by either using your Admin API Key or, better, an API key you created specifically for this purpose.
+You enable it with an API key you have created specifically for this purpose.

-To decrease the chance of someone fetching all of your results, the API key you create should be limited to allow browsing only, limited to your website or app, and restricted in terms of terms of how many API calls can be made per API per hour.
+To decrease the chance of someone fetching all of your results, the API key you create should be limited to allow browsing only, limited to your website or app, and restricted in terms of terms of how many API calls can be made per IP per hour.

 You can create an API key for this purpose in the [credentials](https://www.algolia.com/licensing) section of your dashboard.
 You also **must** host your site on HTTPS to use browse.